sebvannistel/PolyglotSubs-Kodi/README.md

 **Important First Step:** To prevent potential conflicts or issues, it is **highly recommended to uninstall any previous versions of `a4kSubtitles` or other conflicting subtitle addons** before installing this fork.

 1.  **Download the Addon:**
-    *   Go to the releases page for this fork: [https://github.com/sevannistel/a4kSubtitles/releases](https://github.com/sevannistel/a4kSubtitles/releases)
+    *   Go to the releases page for this fork: [(https://github.com/sebvannistel/PolyglotSubs-Kodi/releases)]((https://github.com/sebvannistel/PolyglotSubs-Kodi/releases))
-    *   Download the latest `service.subtitles.a4ksubtitlecat-X.X.X.sc.X.zip` file (e.g., `service.subtitles.a4ksubtitlecat-3.20.0.sc.9.zip`).
+    *   Download the latest `service.subtitles.polyglotsubs-kodi-X.X.X.sc.X.zip` file (e.g., `service.subtitles.polyglotsubs-kodi-3.20.0.sc.9.zip`).

 2.  **Enable Unknown Sources in KODI (If Not Already Done):**
     *   Before you can install from a zip file, you might need to enable "Unknown Sources".